VitexSoftware/Icinga-Editor/README.md

 icinga_config_editor
 ====================

-Gui for generating Icinga configuration files
+Gui for generating Icinga configuration files and much more...

 Instalation: